kolide/fleet/tools/osquery/README.md

 ps aux
 ```
 There will be two osqueryd processes, you'll probably be interested in the child process (the one with the higher pid)

 3. Send a signal to the process to core dump
 ```
 kill -3 <pid>
 ```
-The core file should be in your pwd
+The core file should be in your current working directory on the container.